joaogui745/Social-Distancing/README.md

-# Social Distancing Devices
+### Social Distancing Devices
-This project aims to reduce viral spread during pandemics by using distancing devices mainly in crowded and closed spaces.
+This project seeks to mitigate viral transmission during pandemics by using distancing devices in crowded and closed spaces.
 The first variation consists of a stationary device that controls the distance and pace of a queue.
 The other one is a wearable device that helps the user to keep their distance from others.
 The devices were prototyped using an arduino microcontroller and the TinkerCad